Table of Contents

 History of Bombazine Fabric

 The word bombazine has been derived from a historical French word “Bombasin”.
 Bombazine has its origin back in the 18th century and was first introduced in the United Kingdom.
-Afterwards, it spread very quickly in other parts of Europe.
+Afterward, it spread very quickly in other parts of Europe.

-In the “Widow of the South” novel which was based on real events, the author talks about 1864’s Civil War battle and how the plantation owner’s widow wore black bombazine as a sign of mourning until she died.
-It was an ideal cloth for mourning until it was used for other purposes in the fashion industry, which then increased the horizon of its usages.
+In the “Widow of the South” novel which was based on real events, the author talks about the 1864’s Civil War battle and how the plantation owner’s widow wore black bombazine as a sign of mourning until she died.
+It was an ideal cloth for mourning until it was used for other purposes in the fashion industry, which then increased the horizon of its usage.

 Properties of Bombazine Fabric